Nicky Henson: Television

-In 2005 he played Hugo, an antique dealer, in Bad Girls.
-In February 2006, Henson joined the cast of the BBC1 soap opera EastEnders, playing Jack Edwards.
+In 2005, he played Hugo, an antiques dealer, in Bad Girls.
+In February 2006, Henson joined the cast of EastEnders, playing Jack Edwards.
 Henson left the production towards the end of the year due to health problems.

 Henson played three different characters in the police drama series The Bill, the first in 1991, the second in 1998, and the third in 2007.
-In 2010, he appeared as Charles Grigg, a former acquaintance of Carson the butler, in an episode of the ITV period drama Downton Abbey and appeared in two further episodes in 2013.
+In 2010, he appeared as Charles Grigg, a former acquaintance of Carson the butler, in an episode of Downton Abbey and appeared in two episodes in 2013.

 He also played Randolph Mepstead, the older brother of David Jason's character in the pilot episode of the mid-1970s series Lucky Feller.

-Henson played the role of Mr. Johnson in the Fawlty Towers episode "The Psychiatrist".
+Henson played the role of Mr Johnson in the Fawlty Towers episode "The Psychiatrist".
 He stated that despite his 50 years of professional acting, his tombstone will probably read "Here lies Nicky Henson – he was in one episode of Fawlty Towers".
-He was paid a modest appearance fee, and told he might earn the same again in repeats fees.
+He was paid a modest appearance fee and he was told he might earn the same again in repeats fees.